Courses and Application Process

 Course Structure

-Students meet for class sessions throughout the entire Fall semester.
-Students will also travel for two field experiences during the semester.
-Full attendance and participation in field experiences is required.
+Students meet in person once a week throughout the Fall semester, with additional coursework completed asynchronously.
+Students also travel for two required field experiences during the semester.

-Field experiences involve outdoor living and activities, walking on uneven terrain, etc. Some activity spaces do not have running water or flush toilets (composting toilets are available).
-You will have an encouraging group with you to experience new things.
+Field experiences involve outdoor living and activities, walking on uneven terrain, exploring underground terrain and riding on a school bus.
+Some activity spaces do not have running water or flush toilets, though composting toilets are available.
+Students participate as part of an encouraging group that supports trying new things.

-Participation in the entirety of all field experiences is mandatory.
-Transportation will be provided.
-There is no additional cost to students for field experiences.
-Grant funding and a student-engaged "pay it forward" program help fund this program including supplies and transportation costs.
+Participation in the entirety of both field experiences is mandatory.
+Transportation to learning locations is provided by school bus.
+There is no additional cost to students.
+Grant funding and a student‑engaged “pay it forward” program support supplies and transportation.

 Student Mentorship